 What is AADR?

-The American Association for Dental Research (AADR) is headquartered in Alexandria, Va., is a non-profit organization with nearly 3,500 members in the United States.
+The American Association for Dental Research (AADR) is headquartered in Alexandria, Va., is a non-profit organization with over 3,600 members in the United States.
 Its mission is (1) to advance research and increase knowledge for the improvement of oral health; (2) to support and represent the oral health research community; and (3) to facilitate the communication and application of research findings.
-The AADR is the largest Division of the International Association for Dental Research (IADR).
+AADR is the largest Division of the International Association for Dental Research (IADR).

 |Membership Category||2015 Dues Rates|